likerRr/jq-ajax-progress/README.md

 # jQuery Ajax Progress
-jQuery plugin that adds support of `progress` and `progressUpload` promise
+jQuery plugin that adds support of `progress` and `progressUpload` promises

 # Installation